ch-iv/litestar-manage/README.md

 # litestar-manage

 litestar-manage is a project scaffolding tool for Litestar.
-It allows the user to quickly create a starter Litestar project using a CLI.
+It allows the user to quickly create a starter Litestar project using the Litestar CLI.

 ## Usage

-To quickly create a starter project, run the following:
+When the litestar-manage module is installed, it will extend the Litestar native CLI.
+To create a starter project, run the following command:

 ```
-litestar-manage init --app-name MyProject
+litestar project init --app-name MyProject
 ```

-This will initialize a Litestar project named MyProject in the current working directory.
-The project has the following file tree structure:
+This command is used to initialize a Litestar project named MyProject in the current working directory.
+MyProject will have the following tree structure:

 ```
 app/